 For low-cost door-to-door transportation in Miami-Dade (STS) and Broward (TOPS), for those that meet ADA requirements, click the link.

 Elder Resources in Broward County

 Hallandale Beach, Hollywood, Dania Beach, Ft.
-Lauderdale, Pembroke Pines, Cooper City, Sunrise, Plantation, Weston, Pompano Beach
+Lauderdale, Pembroke Pines, Cooper City, Sunrise, Plantation, Davie, Weston, Pompano Beach

 For Assistance with VA Applications in Broward County, Florida, contact the Vet Assist Program.

 447 NW 118th Way Coral Springs, FL 33071 | Tel.
 954. 857.6980 | 888.314.6075